Nonlinear reconstruction of general dark energy theories: Reconstruction of -essence

 Then, without incurring additional complications, we can entirely replicate the previous procedure to reconstruct $\tilde{X}$.
 This implies that we can always specify $X_i=-M_*^2H_0^2$, without loss of generality.
 Finally, from Eq.~\eqref{k h integral} and the first line of Eq.~\eqref{kessence relation 2}, we notice that the evolution of $h(t)/h_i$ and $h_iq(t)$ is independent of $h_i$, once we have specified the EFT parameters.
 As a result, the forms of $h(X)/h_i$ and $h_iq(\phi)$ are also independent of $h_i$.
 Therefore, the initial condition of $h(t)$ is irrelevant for determining $K(\phi, X)=q(\phi)h(X)=\left[h_iq(\phi)\right]\cdot\left[h(X)/h_i\right]$.
 We conclude that, for the factorizable $k$-essence, the reconstruction procedure is fully independent of the initial conditions.

 \enlargethispage{\baselineskip}

 Unlike the previous example, the factorizable $k$-essence model here becomes incorrect if we demand it to keep a positive sound speed during the phantom crossing.
 We can see this from Eq.~\eqref{kessence relation 2}.
-First, assume that the sound speed squared satisfies $0<c^2_s\leq1$ and that, without loss of generality, the dark energy equation of state monotonically increases around the phantom crossing.
+First, assume the classical gradient stability, i.e., the sound speed squared satisfies $0<c^2_s\leq1$, and that, without loss of generality, the dark energy equation of state monotonically increases around the phantom crossing.
 As before, $c(t)$ and $M^4_2(t)$ should both change its sign at the phantom crossing, and $c(t_\textrm{p})=0$ and $M_2^4(t_\textrm{p})=0$ with $t_\textrm{p}$ being the time when $w_\textrm{DE}$ crosses $-1$.
 At this time, the denominator in the integral~\eqref{k X integral} vanishes, possibly leading to the integral diverging.
 But even if Eq.~\eqref{k X integral} remains finite, the phantom crossing will also lead to other problems.
 By using Eq.~\eqref{background EFT}, we can derive that

 From the last equation of Eq.~\eqref{kessence relation 2}, this implies that $\dot{X}$ will change sign before and after the phantom crossing event.
 On the other hand,

 which will also change sign when $w_{\textrm{DE}}$ crosses $-1$.
 According to the second equation of Eq.~\eqref{kessence relation 2}, this indicates that during the phantom crossing, $\dot{h}$ will preserve its sign, and thus $h(t)$ is monotonic.
 In such cases, the inversion from $X(t)$ to $t(X)$ yields a multi-valued solution, resulting in a multi-valued reconstructed function $h(X)$.
 Consequently, the reconstruction frame~\eqref{kessence relation 2} becomes invalid, as long as we ask for a positive sound speed.
 These results align with the stability analysis presented in Section III.C of~\cite{factorizable_k_essence_stability}.